-On September 20, 2017 Europear Group completed the acquisition of Buchbinder.
+On September 20, 2017 Europcar Group completed the acquisition of Buchbinder.
 On June 17, 2017 the Group signed an agreement to acquire Goldcar, which is still subject to customary conditions precedent, including the approval of antitrust authorities.

-In this Offering Memorandum, we present certain unaudited condensed consolidated financial information on a pro forma basis as of and for the six months ended June 30, 2017, and for the year ended December 31, 2016 (the "Unaudited Pro Forma Condensed Consolidated Financial Information"), to illustrate the effect of the Buchbinder Acquisition, Goldcar Acquisition (including the issuance of the full principal amount of to finance Goldcar Acquisition and the repayment of the existing debt of Goldcar as a result of the change of control), and the related financing (collectively the "Transactions") on the consolidated financial results of EGSA as of such dates and for such periods.
+In this Offering Memorandum, we present certain unaudited condensed consolidated financial information on a pro forma basis as of and for the six months ended June 30, 2017, and for the year ended December 31, 2016 (the "Unaudited Pro Forma Condensed Consolidated Financial Information"), to illustrate the effect of the Buchbinder Acquisition, Goldcar Acquisition (including the issuance of the full principal amount of fto finance Goldcar Acquisition and the repayment of the existing debt of Goldcar as a result of the change of control), and the related financing (collectively the "Transactions") on the consolidated financial results of EGSA as of such dates and for such periods.
 The Unaudited Pro Forma Condensed Consolidated Financial Information gives effect to the Transactions as though they occurred on January 1, 2016 (for income statement purposes) and June 30, 2017 (for statement of financial position purposes).
-The Unaudited Pro Forma Condensed Consolidated Financial Information has been prepared for illustrative purposes only and does not purport to represent what our actual results of operations or financial condition would have been if the Goldcar Acquisition and the Buchbinder Acquisition had occurred on those dates, nor does it purport to be indicative of our future results of operations or financial position.
+The Unaudited Pro Forma Condensed Consolidated Financial Information has been prepared for illustrative purposes only and does not purport to represent what our actual results of operations or financial condition would have been if the Goldcar Acquisition and the Buchbinder Acquisition.
 The Unaudited Pro Forma Condensed Consolidated Information consists only of unaudited pro forma condensed consolidated income statement information, an unaudited pro forma condensed consolidated statement of financial position and explanatory notes.